All Episodes

 But not necessarily this harp.

-One other item, when you go to my website, by the way, Keith, if you're out there listening, attention, Keith!
+One other item, when you go to my website, by the way, Keith, if you're out there listening, attention, Keith, if you can put a front page pointer to the antenna array of harp, I would really appreciate it.

-I'll try and back that up with a phone call to see if perhaps Keith is, you know, he may not be listening to every minute of the show, but We've got a photograph of the antenna array, the HAARP antenna array, and it is relevant.
+I'll try and back that up with a phone call to see if perhaps Keith is, you know, he may not be listening to every minute of the show, but we've got a photograph of the antenna array, the HAARP antenna array, and it is relevant.

 So you're going to want to go up to my website and take a look.

-So Keith, if you can get a front page pointer in the new items to that antenna array photograph, I would heartily appreciate it for tonight at least, or maybe through the weekend.
+So, Keith, if you can get a front-page pointer in the new items to that antenna array photograph, I would heartily appreciate it for tonight at least or maybe through the weekend.

-And one other note, when you get up to my website to see Bigfoot or the antenna array, whatever reason, be sure and go over to the The Rogue Market.
+And one other note: when you get up to my website, see Bigfoot or the antenna array, whatever reason, be sure and go over to the rogue market and buy some Art Bell stock.

 You wouldn't believe it.

-My stock price now, per share, is $43,849.35.
+My stock price now per share is $43,849.35.

-Not only have we surpassed all the other talk show hosts offered up there, but just about
+Not only have we surpassed all the other talk show hosts offered up there, but just about everybody else in the rogue market as well.

-get rich in rogue dollars over the next week or so as the stock continues to go right through
+It is astounding, and those who buy Art Bell stock now in the rogue market are bound to get rich in rogue dollars over the next week or so as the stock continues to go right through the roof.

-I am of course worried that Alan Greenspan will say something about irrational exuberance with relation to my stock price but I can assure you it is not over overpriced and in fact Our earnings report is very bright indeed, so I expect the stock to soar.
+I am, of course, worried that Alan Greenspan will say something about irrational exuberance with relation to my stock price, but I can assure you it is not overpriced.

 Here, once again, is Dr. Nick Begich.